david-schaller/AsymmeTree/README.md

 Gene trees, furthermore, can be manipulated with a realistic rate heterogeneity among their branches resulting in general additive distances (but no longer ultrametric).

 A typical simulation consists of the following steps:
-* dated species tree (models e.g. 'innovation', 'Yule', and '(episodic) birth-death process')
+* dated species tree (models e.g. 'Yule', and '(episodic) birth-death process'; conditioned on the number of leaves, the age of the tree, or both)
 * dated gene tree(s) (birth-death process with speciations as additional branching events)
 * assignment of asymmetric evolution rates to paralogous genes
 * pruned gene tree(s) (removal of all branches that lead to losses only)